Kurihara, Miyagi: Government

 Kurihara has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 26 members.
 Kurihara contributes two seats to the Miyagi Prefectural legislature.
-In terms of national politics, the city is part of Miyagi 6th district of the lower house of the Diet of Japan.
+In terms of national politics, after the abolishment of the Miyagi 6th district in 2022, the city is part of Miyagi 5th district of the lower house of the Diet of Japan.

 Economy

 The economy of Kurihara is largely based on agriculture.
 Mining, which once formed a significant percentage of the economy has largely disappeared with the closure of the last mines in the 1980s.

 Education

 Kurihara has 13 public elementary schools and eight public junior high schools operated by the city government and five public high schools operated by the Miyagi Prefectural Board of Education.
 The prefecture also operates one special education school for the handicapped.